Convexity, optimization and stochastic control

-The objective of the course is to introduce the essential tools of optimization and stochastic control of distributions.
-Theoretical results are accompanied by applications to the problem of portfolio management, optimal dividend distribution, and derivative hedging in the presence of market imperfections.
+The aim of the course is to introduce the essential tools of convex analysis, finite-dimensional optimization and stochastic control of diffusion processes.